jordanbarkin/logicalclocks/README.md

   At first, we tried to write an implementation using bare sockets as the method of communication.
 This led to several challenges:
     - For every pair of machines, it became necessary to figure out which one should `bind` and which should `connect`.
 It seemed very difficult to do this without either predetermining this in a configuration file and carefully ordering the connection process or running a server to coordinate the other machines.
 Neither solution seemed ideal.
-    - If we chose the first option, it would be challenging to dynamically reconfigure the neivornment to try different tests.
+    - If we chose the first option, it would be challenging to dynamically reconfigure the enivornment to try different tests.

   Once we realized that we could use any libraries we wanted for communication, we switched to an easier approach.
 Each VM hosts its own web application, using the `Flask` python framework, which it uses to accept messages from any other machine.
 Machines are uniquely identified by the port on which they are hosted.
 Now, all a machine needs to know on startup is its own port and a list of the other machines' ports.
 Each machine exposes an endpoint to receive messages, and sending a message to it just involves making a get request to `localhost:<target_port>/<message>`.